joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditionals.md

 }
 ```

 The code block following the `if` statement will **never** be executed.
-Similarly to the previous example, `false` can be substituted with any expression that evaluates to `false`.
+Similarly to the previous example, `false` can be substituted with any expression that evaluates to _falsy_.

 > Ex. provide examples of expressions for the condition to an `if` statement, so that the code block following it will never be executed